mto79/ansible-role-fedora-workstation/README.md

 Requirements
 ------------

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 Role Variables
 --------------